matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/07-environment.md

 Original [EVM](https://www.evm.codes/#35?fork=shanghai) instruction.

-Calldata is accessed with a generic memory access instruction, but the memory chunk itself is a reference to the calling contract's heap.
-A fat pointer to the parent contract is passed via ABI using registers.
+Calldata is accessed using a generic memory access instruction, but the memory chunk itself references the caller’s heap.
+A “fat pointer” to the parent contract is passed via ABI through registers.

 ### LLVM IR